 10. Sarah McKenzie

 If either adult fiction, non-fiction or children’s fiction are genres that can describe your manuscript, then you should head over to Hindsight Literary Agency.
 It was set up by Sarah McKenzie, who has over 15 years of experience in the writing business, and Michael Cortis, who handles the finance aspect.
 The agency was started in August 2015 and is very receptive towards newbie writers too.
 This agency is the complete package as they not only seek to create contracts with publishers, but also provide the writers with editorial services and promotional opportunities.
 What more do you need?
-Go through the submission guidelines and then, contact them via email.
+Go through the submission guidelines for Hindsight Literary Agency and then, contact them via email.

 11. Polly Nolan

 The Greenhouse Literary Agency is based out of US and UK but welcomes writers from Australia and New Zealand.
 The agency was set up by Sarah Davies in 2007.
 Polly Nolan is the agent you need to contact if your novel is heart-warming and filled with realistic characters.
 She is not looking to represent scifi or dystopian YA fiction.
 Also, she represents select picture book writers.
 Go through these guidelines and send her an email to get the ball rolling.